 They were not trained to maintain military bearing in the face of a good rear-end chewing, and their emotional response will likely only elevate yours.
 Rather, it is time to flip the script in the civilian sector as it is now the manager's responsibility to maintain their bearing during a crucial conversation.

 Employees in the civilian sector expect to be listened to and heard.
 In fact, to be genuinely listened to is such a striking experience because it is such a rare event in life.
 When you dismiss the military notion that they are here to be told what to do and rather impute upon them the excellence they wish for themselves, you will gain a greater influence over their actions and have arrived at the heart of leadership in the civilian sector.

 The military leadership can command obedience, but the civilian manager must influence others to action.
 And if you think about it, the most effective military leaders you respected most probably used more subtle influence and respect than you realized.
-It is ok to turn it down a notch, slow down, and listen.
-For when you do, the most powerful effective words you can say as a manager will often naturally develop.
+It is OK to turn it down a notch, slow down and listen.
+For when you do, the most powerfully effective words you can say as a manager will often naturally develop.

 Find the Right Veteran Job